Free Guide: Building Your Advertising FoundationMay 31, 2022

 Against popular belief... readers do judge a book by its cover.

-Amazon Ads look just like organic placements within the Amazon ecosystem; so much so, that many readers don't even realize that there are Advertisements on Amazon!
+Speaking specifically to Amazon Ads, they look just like organic placements within the Amazon ecosystem; so much so, that many readers don't even realize that there are Advertisements on Amazon!

 The reason your book cover is so important is because it forms part of your Amazon Ad Creative, as you can see from the screenshot below.